axonweb3/axon-docs/docs/getting-started/for-dapp-devs/deploy_solidity.md

 This document assumes that you have followed [the Axon quick start](./quick_start.md) to run an Axon node.

-When the project is created by `npx hardhat`, you just need to edit the [hardhat.config.ts](https://hardhat.org/hardhat-runner/docs/config) file as follows:
+Once your project is created using `npx hardhat`, you just need to edit the [hardhat.config.ts](https://hardhat.org/hardhat-runner/docs/config) file as follows:

 ```javascript
 import { HardhatUserConfig } from "hardhat/config";